 4. Breath awareness

 Once you have started running, keep your breath synchronized with your stride.
 Like in a Vinyasa Yoga class, each movement should be connected with an inhalation or exhalation.
 Find your optimal rhythm, listening to what your body demands.

 5. Drishti – gaze

-Don’t run just with the legs, keep your upper body active.
-Like in a chaturanga dandasana you cannot delegate all the work to your arms, so while you run let your shoulders and core support you.
+Don’t run just with the legs; keep your upper body active.
+Like in a chaturanga dandasana you cannot delegate all the work to your arms, so while you run, let your shoulders and core support you.

 7. Sense withdrawal

-Keep you head up and keep what happens around you in the background of your awareness.
+Keep your head up and keep what happens around you in the background of your awareness.
 If you are in a park, it might be the woman with a dog, a crying child.
-If you are on the street it might be a car or the noise of the traffic.
-Your eyes will see all those things but keep your intellect away, let them be in the background and keep your awareness focused on your body and on your breath.
-Like in the first stage of a meditation, Pratyahara (sense withdrawal), concentrate on one point, object or thought to turn your awareness inward.
+If you are on the street, it might be a car or the noise of the traffic.
+Your eyes will see all those things but keep your intellect away, let them be in the background and keep your awareness focused on your body and your breath.
+Like in the first stage of meditation, Pratyahara (sense withdrawal), concentrate on one point, object or thought to turn your awareness inward.